amphp/thread/README.md

 ## AMP: Asynchronous Multiprocessing for PHP

+AMP parallelizes asynchronous RPC-style function calls to a pool of worker processes inside non-blocking event loops.
+The OS-agnostic functionality is available in both Windows *and* POSIX environments and requires no PHP extensions.

-AMP is an OS-agnostic framework providing event-driven concurrency and non-blocking IO for PHP applications and socket servers.
-Current evented PHP systems err by requiring non-blocking semantics for computational concurrency. *This is a mistake*.
-The solution to the problem of event-driven concurrency is *NOT* to write and require non-blocking versions of *every imaginable PHP function*, but instead to create tools allowing evented code to utilize the vast toolkit of synchronous functionality already available to PHP developers.
+Current evented PHP libraries require non-blocking semantics for computational concurrency. *This is a serious mistake*.
+The solution to the problem of event-driven concurrency is *NOT* to write and require non-blocking versions of *every imaginable PHP function*.
+Instead, we should allow evented code to utilize the vast synchronous toolkit already available to PHP developers.

-AMP solves this problem by way of its Dispatcher API which allows parallelization of IO operations in both Windows *and* POSIX-style environments without the need for additional PHP extensions.
-Dispatchers route RPC-style asynchronous calls to worker process pools with an eye to adding support for worker threads and Gearman job servers.
-Meanwhile, mutable event subscriptions allow pausable/resumable events and switching back and forth between evented and synchronous code as needed.

 > **HEY!** Checkout out the [**EXAMPLES**](https://github.com/rdlowrey/Amp/tree/master/examples)
 > to see some of the cool things AMP can do.